 How many people can attend in-person services?
 How will I be seated?

 We’re strictly following CDC guidelines for the safety of you and your family.
 In light of this, we will be limiting the seating capacity by blocking off every other row in the Auditorium and ask that you leave at least 2 empty seats between families.
 All seating will be on a first-come, first-served basis.
-To maximize seating and maintain proper distancing, you will be directed to a seat by one of our Ushers.

 What will happen during the service?
 Will worship and the message be live?